srobotta/moodle-database-presets/competencies-wheel/README.md

 ```

 The database activity must have as many fields defined as criterias exist.
 The name of the
-field is in the form of `crit_<dimension>_<criterium>`.
-Both dimension and criterium is a
+field is in the form of `crit_<dimension>_<criterion>`.
+Both dimension and criterion is a
-number, to identify the correct criterium in the dataset.
+number, to identify the correct criterion in the dataset.
 The field with the name `crit_2_1`
-represents the first criterium of the second dimension / category.
+represents the first criterion of the second dimension / category.
 In the preceeding example
 this would be "name of the criteria 2.1".

 All fields in the database are of type number.
 The value is the skill level achieved.
 In our
 example this would be a number between 1 and 3.
 The preset with the digital competencies uses
 5 skill levels.

-For each criterium must be the same numbers for the skill levels.
+For each criterion must be the same numbers for the skill levels.
 Otherwise, the wheel would
 not be balanced, because even with the highest skill level that can be achived, the spine of
 the wheel looks shorter for criterias that have less skill levels than others.
 Also the skill
 levels should use the same meassurement so that criteria can be compared with each other.